Black-Orchestra/BOBuildSystem/build_commands_bot/README.md

 ## Development TODOs

 - Improve CI build speeds with caching?
-- For Docker image, do we need `-Wl,-rpath,'$ORIGIN'`?
+  - For the Docker image build?
+  - Ccache?